 checksum's little brother!

 Wherever checksum goes, his wee brother usually tags along.
-He's called simple checksum, an ultra-low profile desktop application, designed for ad-hoc drag-and-drop hashing tasks.
+He's called simple checksum, an ultra-low profile desktop application, designed for ad-hoc drag-and-drop hashing and compare tasks.
 He's the good-looks to checksum's muscle, which he borrows.
 He really is a mere strip of a lad!..

-Yes, but he's smarter than he looks, and not only supports drag-and-drop file hashing, but on-demand string hashing, as well as hash-perfect file comparison.
-You can also drag and drop files directly onto his program icon (or a shortcut to it, maybe on your desktop), as well as supply file names on the command-line and/or hashes in the clipboard, to launch immediately into a checksum calculation or comparison job, done.
+Yes, but he's smarter than he looks, and not only supports drag-and-drop file hashing, but on-demand string hashing, as well as hash-perfect file and folder comparison.
+You can also drag and drop files and folders directly onto his program icon (or a shortcut to it, maybe on your desktop), as well as supply file names on the command-line and/or hashes in the clipboard, to launch immediately into a checksum calculation or comparison job, done.
 Simple, sure, but clever, too!

 Uses the same ultra-fast 32 or 64 bit hashing engine as his big brother, checksum.
 Enough said.